When it comes specifically to gaming, wired headsets present better value for those who play games exclusively at their desk.

-And finally, we should consider the pricing.
-Seeing as wireless technologies are more expensive than your regular wires and connectors, so will wireless headsets be more expensive than their wired counterparts.
-What this also means is that wired headsets will generally offer better quality at lower prices.
-As such, if you’re on a budget and looking to get the best value for your money, a wired headset just might be a better choice.
+Finally, we should consider pricing.
+Wireless technologies are more expensive than your regular wires and connectors, and wireless headsets will be more costly than their wired counterparts.

+This also means that wired headsets will generally offer better quality at lower prices.
+As such, if you’re on a budget and looking to get the best value for your money, a wired headset might be the best choice for you.

-On the other hand, if you like hooking up your PC to a TV or use consoles as your gaming platform of choice, then wireless just might be a better choice.
+On the other hand, if you like hooking up your PC to a TV or use consoles as your gaming platform of choice, then wireless might be a better choice.

-And finally, if you’re shopping for a new gaming headset, we have already compiled a selection of the very best ones that you can get in 2018, so be sure to take a look!
+And finally, if you’re shopping for a new gaming headset, we have already compiled a selection of the very best ones that you can get in 2023, so be sure to take a look!